French Open title beckons for late bloomers Pavlyuchenkova, Krejcikova - RFI

 The 25-year-old is already a Grand Slam champion, having captured the women's doubles with Katerina Siniakova at Roland Garros and Wimbledon in 2018.

+The pair will play the doubles final on Sunday against Bethanie Mattek-Sands and Iga Swiatek where Krejcikova will look to be the first woman since Mary Pierce in 2000 to win both singles and doubles at the same tournament.#photo2

-Her late blossoming as a singles specialist, however, means she has yet to play in the main draw at both the All England Club and US Open.
+Her late blossoming as a singles specialist means she has yet to play in the main draw at both the All England Club and US Open.

 Indeed, she won eight doubles titles before lifting a maiden singles trophy on clay in Strasbourg on the eve of the French Open.

-Krejcikova should break the top 20 with victory on Saturday having finished 2020 at 65 in the world.
+Krejcikova will rise to 15 in the world with victory on Saturday having finished 2020 at 65 in the world.

 In her marathon semi-final win over Maria Sakkari, in the second-longest match of the tournament, Krejcikova saved a match point and needed five of her own to seal the deal.